jkorona/grunt-release-bower/README.md

-# WORK IN PROGRESS..

 # grunt-release-bower

 > The `release-bower` is [GruntJS](http://gruntjs.com/) task implementation, that automates process of releasing bower components.

-This plugin was build in order to support scenario where one code base produces several self-contained bower components, each with own dependencies, like HelixJS library.
+This plugin was build in order to support scenario where one code base produces several self-contained bower components, each with own dependencies, like more complex library.
 However can be easily used with more classical approach (one code base -> one component) as well.

 ## How that works?